Esri/solutions-components/src/components/info-card/readme.md

 ### `refresh() => Promise<any>`

-Get the current selected feature from the Features widget
+Refresh the feature info

 #### Returns

 Type: `Promise<any>`

-Promise resolving with the current feature
+Promise when complete

 ### `toggleListView() => Promise<void>`